 Ceiling bike racks allow you to store your bikes above your head.
 Usually they involve a pulley system that allows you to hoist your bike up by the handlebars and seat.
-However they can also be tracks that hang your bike upside down.
+However, they can also be tracks that hang your bike upside down.

 It won't cost much physical effort to get your bike up there.
 And they're usually compatible with lots of different types and sizes of bikes.

 While it won't cost much physical effort, it will take longer to get the bikes up and take them down.
 It's more of a hassle.
 And the kids won't be able to use them.

-Ceiling bike storage is usually best in really tight spaces where there aren't really any other options.
+This type of bike storage is usually best in really tight spaces where there aren't really any other options.
 And specifically for bikes that are not used regularly!

-The Vertical Pulley System
+Racor Vertical Pulley System

 Racor make a reasonably priced ceiling mounted pulley system [Amazon] that can be configured to fit any size bike.

 All these pulley systems work in the same way with the same basic elements.
-But the quality of the Racor components are slightly higher and the finish a little better than it's competitors.
+But the quality of the Racor components are slightly higher and the finish a little better than its competitors.
 Which is important if your bike is hanging above your car!